 While Kristen has had the opportunity to work with numerous professional athletes, corporate partners and community organizations, she also provides classic southern meals for birthday celebrations, retirement parties and school events.
 We’re looking forward to having her cook for STA soon!
-In the meantime, check out Cleo’s unique menu at www.cleossoutherncuisine.com.
+Check out Cleo’s unique menu at www.cleossoutherncuisine.com.

-Savannah West ’07, St. Ignatius ’11, has received the prestigious Fulbright Fellowship Award.
-A 2015 graduate of Amherst College with a B.A. in Political Science and Art History, Savannah will serve as an English Teaching Assistant in South Africa for the 2015-16 academic year.
+Savannah West ’07, St. Ignatius ’11, received the prestigious Fulbright Fellowship Award.
+She is a 2015 graduate of Amherst College with a B.A. in Political Science and Art History.
+Savannah served as an English Teaching Assistant in South Africa for the 2015-16 academic year.
 High achievements run in the family.
-Sister Delia West ’11, St. Ignatius ’15 has been accepted to Georgetown University while Paula West ’15 will continue the family tradition at St. Ignatius.
+Sister Delia West ’11, St. Ignatius ’15 was accepted to Georgetown University while Paula West ’15 has continued the family tradition at St. Ignatius.

 A visit to Mother McCauley High School on March 18, 2015 reunited eighth grade teacher Mrs. Xanthoula Melachrinides with three St. Thomas the Apostle alumnae, Lauren Merriwether ’11, Heather Bland ’11 and Yinshuo Liu ’12 (all honor roll students!).
 Two other STA graduates, Katherine Tinsley ’13 and Jemma Marshall ’13 are also Mighty Macs.
 We loved seeing these empowered young women ready to take on the world!
 STA Pride!